-- a.
-Starting with the 2015-16 school year, teachers with any assignment at a High Priority School will participate in up to five (5) additional duty days or equivalent time for professional development/collaboration beyond what is agreed to in the master CBA between MPS and MFT. - b.
-The specific schedule and topics to be addressed during the professional development/collaboration days or extended times will be determined by each school's Principal/Administrator and Instructional Leadership Team after seeking input from the teaching staff.
-The school's Associate Superintendent will have final approval of the plan. - c.
-The District can also develop a plan for additional instructional time for students in all or some of the High Priority Schools.
-The District will work collaboratively with the MFT, teachers, parents, students and community partners to review possible options that may include: - i.
-Additional instructional days beyond the days in the District school calendar approved by the Board of Education for the following school year. - ii.
-Additional instructional time through extended learning options and a longer day. - iii.
-A summer school option at High Priority Schools that identifies specific students who would benefit from additional time and learning supports. - iv.
-An alternative option developed by the parties that meets the objective of providing additional instruction, increasing student achievement and closing the achievement gap. - d.
-Annually, the District will designate sites and programs that will be added to the list of High Priority Schools contained in Appendix A based on changes in school performance.
-The District will meet with MFT to discuss performance results by November 1st of each year make any needed changes to the list. - e.
-Teachers at High Priority Schools who work additional days beyond the regular duty year (196 days) agreed to in the Collective Bargaining Agreement will be paid their regular daily rate for the additional days and need to sign a form stating that they understand that the extended time is not guaranteed in future years.
+- During school year 2022-2023 and school year 2023-2024, teachers with any assignment at one of the following District Magnet School will participate in up to five (5) additional duty days or equivalent time for professional development/collaboration beyond what is agreed to in the master CBA between MPS and MFT. - 2.
+The District's Academic team in partnership with each school's Principal and Instructional Leadership Team will determine the specific schedule and topics to be addressed during the professional development/collaboration days or extended time.
+The School Principal, the Associate Superintendent, and instructional leadership team will also seek input from the teaching staff on the schedule and topics. - 3.
+Teachers at Magnet Schools who work additional days beyond the regular duty year agreed to in the Collective Bargaining Agreement will be paid their regular daily rate for the additional days and need to sign a form stating that they understand that the extended time is not guaranteed in future years.
 If additional days will be added to the following school year, staff will be notified prior to March 15th or the start of the Interview and Select process, whichever occurs earlier.